When it comes to misconceptions, the many retiring overseas myths, keep several people working when they could be retired.

 We trusted our eyesight to a Venezuelan eye surgeon, for laser surgery...
 Two years before it was approved by the FDA in the United States.

 Of course, we saw lots of American doctors that were training under our Venezuelan eye surgeon who had performed over 8000 of these operations.

-15 years later we are both extremely pleased with their vision have had no problems...the cost, $350 per eye...we saw a breakdown the cost and the surgeons fee was $50 per eye.
+The surgery performed in 1996 has been uneventful, we are both extremely pleased with their vision have had no problems...the cost, $350 per eye...we saw a breakdown the cost and the surgeons fee was $50 per eye.